23 NYCRR Part 500 Is Now in Effect: What Financial Institutions Must Do to Stay Compliant

-By: Katherine McCleeryBy November 1, 2025, financial institutions operating in New York State will be required to comply with the New York Department of Financial Services (NYDFS)’s updated Section 500.13 rules surrounding asset management and data retention.
+By: Katherine McCleeryAs of November 1, 2025, financial institutions operating in New York State are required to comply with the New York Department of Financial Services (NYDFS)’s updated cybersecurity requirements under 23 NYCRR Part 500, including the expanded obligations in Sections 500.13 (asset management and data retention) and 500.17 (annual certification or acknowledgment of noncompliance).

 Keep reading to learn: